Mook-as/stackato-doc/admin/server/aok.rst

     ``stackato`` clients will need to authenticate using the :ref:`stackato token <command-token>` command.

-The `use` key in the configuration file controls the strategy that AOK will use.
+The `use` key in the configuration controls the strategy that AOK will use.
 This value must correspond exactly to one of the supported strategy names.